neelsmith/greeklib/README.md

 ### How I build it

 If you're curious about how I built the library, the file `chat.txt` has a complete transcript of the conversation I had with gemini-2.5-pro.
 The stages directory has the functioning intermediate versions of the library.
-The numbers in the filenames correspond to the sequence of the library in the conversation, culminating in urn-lib-6.js, which is the final version of the library, and identical to urn-lib.js in this repository.

 ## License